syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editing.md

 ## Converter

 If you want to show the original value in different format or as different value, you need to use [Converter](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.ConverterAttribute.html) attribute.

+### Changing original value of the editor using converter

 Here, original value is multiplied by 10 and shown in editor.
 While committing, it is divided by 10 and stored in data object.

 {% tabs %}